AlbMej/Code-Breakers/code_busters.md

 ## The process

+In this activity, you will be solving a simpler cipher than the Enigma Machine.
+However, the idea behind it is related to how the early versions of the German Enigma machine was cracked.

 ## Your mission

 1. Write a constructor for the Cipher class that takes a codestring and stores both the code and its inverse in two dictionaries.